Derm DMs: What Does Ferulic Acid Do for Your Skin?August 28, 2023

 What Is Ferulic Acid?

 Despite its name, ferulic acid isn’t an exfoliating alpha- or beta-hydroxy-acid.
-“Ferulic acid is an antioxidant which acts as a strong scavenger of free radicals, which are byproducts of ultraviolet radiation from the sun and pollutants,” says Dr. Schmid.
+“Ferulic acid is an antioxidant that acts as a strong scavenger of free radicals, which are byproducts of ultraviolet radiation from the sun and pollutants,” says Dr. Schmid.
 “Over time, free radicals can lead to skin deterioration, fine lines and wrinkles.”
 It is a natural plant compound that is often found in topical skincare products.

 What Skin Types Should Use Ferulic Acid?